riobits/RioBits/README.md

 > Bio loaded.
 Welcome, traveler 👽
 ```

 Hi there!
 I'm Abdulghane, a Full-Stack Developer with a passion for building modern web applications.
-I recently started working with Remix, and I'm really enjoying it it's now my go-to framework.
+I recently started working with React Router v7, and I'm really enjoying it it's now my go-to framework.
 Lately, I’ve been focused on freelance projects, helping clients bring their ideas to life with clean, performant, and scalable solutions.

 ```json
 {